Welcome Home, Soldier

 Jimmy suddenly let out a hearty laugh and answered, “I wouldn’t sweat it, Clark.
-Besides, if you do get a letter from a soldier, then he’s just doing his job, which is being one of the soldiers in the cause of life.”
+Besides, if you do get a letter from a soldier, then he’s just doing his job, which is being one of the soldiers fighting for the cause of life.”

 Clark was just about to respond, when a familiar voice from behind him called, “Clark, wait up!”
 With that, Clark turned and was surprised to see none other than Jimmy Olsen running toward him.
 “Jimmy?” asked a confused Clark.
 “But if that’s Jimmy running toward us, then who–?”

 Before he was able to finish his question, he turned toward the disguised agent, only to discover him already gone.

 “Clark?” asked a concerned Jimmy after he had ran up to him.
 “Are you okay?”